awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.SaveIntoS3.md

 If you are using encryption, the Amazon S3 bucket must be encrypted with an AWS managed key\.
 Currently, you can't save data to a bucket that is encrypted with a customer managed key\.

- This feature currently isn't available for Aurora Serverless clusters\.
+ This feature isn't supported for Aurora Serverless v1 DB clusters\.
+It is supported for Aurora Serverless v2 DB clusters\.

 **Note**
 You can save DB cluster snapshot data to Amazon S3 using the AWS Management Console, AWS CLI, or Amazon RDS API\.
 For more information, see [Exporting DB cluster snapshot data to Amazon S3](aurora-export-snapshot.md)\.